 Military Payment Options

-Penn State offers extensive tuition assistance to military students and veterans, including GI Bill and grant-in-aid, as well as ROTC and Yellow Ribbon programs.
-Please visit the military education benefits page for details.
+Penn State offers extensive tuition assistance to military students and veterans, including GI Bill® and grant-in-aid.
+Please visit the Education Benefits and Financial Aid page for details.